What Natural Bodies Are

-The form, however, according to Aristotle, is separate from the matter in a way.
-It is separate from matter "in account."
-To understand this, consider a human being.
-The form is the organization of flesh, bone, and other materials so that a human being exists.
+The form of a human being is the organization of flesh, bone, and other materials, so that a human being exists.
 The account of the form is what it is to be a human being.
-If this is rational animal, then the account makes no mention of the flesh and bone.
+If, for Aristotle, this is rational animal, then the account (rational animal) makes no mention of the flesh, bone, and other materials.
 This is how the form is separate from matter.
 It is separate in account.

 Perseus Digital Library:

 A Dictionary of Greek and Roman Antiquities: THEO´RIS (θεωρίς), THEO´RI (θεωροί)

 Henry George Liddell, Robert Scott, A Greek-English Lexicon:

 θεωρία, theōria, noun, "sending of θεωροί or state-ambassadors to the oracles or games, or, collectively, the θεωροί themselves, the embassy, the mission"

 θεωρίς, theōris, noun, "sacred ship, which carried the θεωροί to their destination"